Minimally invasive spinal fusion — bone grafts for L4-L5 spinal fusion

 The type of bone graft that is right for you will largely depend on your individual medical history and the type of minimally invasive fusion you are undergoing.
 For instance, smokers who are obese or who have poor bone quality are less likely to have successful grafts and/or fusions.
 If you are considering fusion, talk with a surgeon about your options for bone grafting and create a plan of action that will best benefit you and promote healthy fusion.

-For more information about our minimally invasive L4-L5 fusion surgery, please call our Spine Care Consultants and schedule a review of your most recent MRI and medical history to determine your candidacy for our procedure.
+For more information about our minimally invasive L4-L5 fusion surgery, please call our Patient Empowerment Consultants and schedule a review of your most recent MRI and medical history to determine your candidacy for our procedure.